mhrivnak/podset-operator/tut.md

 `kubectl get pods`
 `kubectl get podset podset-sample -o yaml`

-Lets see if it can scale down too.
+Let's see if it can scale down too.

 `kubectl patch podset podset-sample --type='json' -p '[{"op": "replace", "path": "/spec/replicas", "value":1}]'` `kubectl get pods`
 `kubectl get podset podset-sample -o yaml`

 Our PodSet controller creates pods containing OwnerReferences in their metadata section.
 This ensures they will be removed upon deletion of the podset-sample CR.

 Observe the OwnerReference set on a PodSet’s pod: